gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Setting the Eclipse project name in `eclipse.project.file.beforeMerged` or `eclipse.project.file.whenMerged` hook provided by the
 `Eclipse` plugin has been deprecated.
 Support for this will be removed in Gradle 3.0

-### The `sonar` and `sonar-runner` plugins have been superseded by an external plugin from SonarQube

-SonarQube is an open platform to manage code quality, and in previous versions of Gradle the `sonar` and `sonar-runner` plugin has provided integration with this analysis tool.
-An improved plugin is now available directly from the developers of SonarQube.
-This new plugin supersedes the `sonar` and `sonar-runner` plugins that are part of the Gradle distribution; the `sonar` and `sonar-runner` plugin are now deprecated and will be removed in Gradle 3.0.

-See [the official documentation from SonarQube](http://docs.sonarqube.org/display/SONAR/Analyzing+with+Gradle) for more details.

 ## Potential breaking changes